qmk/qmk_firmware/keyboards/eyeohdesigns/s50/readme.md

 ## Step 9: Install the Software

-1. Follow the instructions here to install QMK.
+1. Follow the instructions [here](https://beta.docs.qmk.fm/tutorial/newbs_getting_started) to install QMK and learn how to flash.

 2. Download the Eye Oh Designs folder() into your QMK keyboards folder.